This post may contain affiliate links which give me a small commission at no extra charge to you!

 If you have a very sleepy baby that continually falls asleep at the breast, make sure that you talk with your doctor about his weight gain!

-In the case of a brand new baby under 2 weeks old, it’s important to follow your doctor’s/hospital’s recommendations for amount of wet and soiled diapers each day.
-This is very important!
+In the case of a brand new baby under 2 weeks old, it’s important to follow your doctor’s/hospital’s recommendations for keeping track of feedings and soiled diapers each day.

-Most hospitals give new parents a feeding/output chart so that new parents can chart this.
-Read more about that as well as other newborn feeding tips here.
+Most hospitals give new parents a feeding/output chart so that new parents can chart feedings and diaper changes.

 Things WILL Get Easier!